Class: ConstraintViolationMessage

 server-side boolean

 if true, this indicates the element contains constraint violation messages from the server.
-Currently doesn't affect this element's behavior, however AjaxSubmit will use it to locate where it should insert server-side errors.
+Does not affect behavior.

 Source: